Polomich/CART315/Process/README.md

 Testing the timer:
 ![ScreenRecording2025-03-20192216-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/2bff0cff-0421-4e69-a4ca-e1537e3778d9)
 it works 👍
 The timer takes a moment to start but it counts down like it should.

+Now onto figuring out how to make it count from minutes to seconds.

 ## Week 8: Iterative Prototype III